SquadcastHub/squadcasthub.github.io/pages/mydoc/round_robin_advanced_escalations.md

 #### Start Pointer

 While the Round Robin rotation is enabled, you will see a green arrow pointer next to the User, Squad or Schedule who is next in line for incident assignment.
 The pointer visually indicates who will be notified next in the Assignment Ring for an incident.
-By default, when an escalation policy with Round Robin rotation is created and configured, it will point to the first User, Squad or Schedule of the Assignment Ring.
+By default, when an Escalation Policy with Round Robin rotation is created and configured, it will point to the first User, Squad or Schedule of the Assignment Ring.

 {{site.data.alerts.blue-note-md}}
 **Note:**